 Spring Onions: Cebollitas (Grilled Spring Onions)

 While almost everyone uses the terms scallions and spring onions interchangeably, they’re actually not quite the same.
 Spring onions have larger bulbs and tougher green parts, but if you can’t find them, you can grill scallions in this manner too (the larger, the better in this case).
 While they’re an especially great complement to grilled meats, there’s almost nothing they don’t taste good with.
 Try them on scrambled egg and potato tacos, or tucked into cheese quesadillas.
-Get the recipe.
+Treat ramps the same way while they’re still in season, too.
+Get the Cebollitas (Grilled Spring Onions) recipe.